moshialam/moshialam.github.io/_pages/about.md

 # Research:
 **Fields:** Labor Economics, Public Economics and Applied Econometrics.

-*My research interests are in answering applied microeconomic questions on economic inequality.
-Depending on the question of interest, I use either reduced-form methods, or structural models, or both.*
+*My research interests lie in the microeconomic aspects of economic inequality.
+Depending on the question at hand, I employ either reduced-form methods, structural models, or a combination of both.*

 ## <ins>Working papers:</ins>
 <b> Worker Side Discrimination: Beliefs and Preferences--Evidence from an Information Experiment on Job-seekers </b> (PhD JMP)